MiguelSoares1/Final_Project/README.md

-SuperStore Analysis
-Project Overview

-This project provides a comprehensive analysis of business performance, aiming to identify key trends, customer behaviors, and growth opportunities.
-By analyzing datasets related to sales, customers, and product performance, the project delivers actionable insights and strategic recommendations to improve overall business health and profitability.

-Project Goals

-The main objectives of this analysis were to:

-Analyze Key Performance Indicators (KPIs): Examine total sales, orders, and profit to assess overall business performance.

-Segment the Customer Base: Understand customer behavior, identify high-value and frequent segments, and analyze customer lifetime value (LTV).

-Investigate Customer Churn: Determine churn rates and highlight product categories with the highest churn.

-Evaluate Product & Regional Performance: Identify top-performing products and regions, and focus on areas with negative profitability.

-Data Sources

-The analysis used raw data from the Superstore Dataset:

-Kaggle: Superstore Dataset

-Key Findings & Insights

-Frequent Shoppers Don’t Equal High Value: High frequency does not guarantee high sales; targeting low-performing but frequent customers can uncover growth potential.

-Technology Product Churn is Highest: Customers buying technology products have the highest churn, indicating potential issues with quality or post-sale support.

-Regional Performance Varies: States like California and New York are profitable, but regions such as Texas show negative profitability across all categories, requiring focused improvement efforts.

-Strategic Recommendations

-Target Low-Profit Regions and Categories: Focus on underperforming regions and product categories with tailored strategies to boost profitability.

-Enhance Technology Customer Experience: Improve customer journey for technology products to reduce churn.

-Investigate Regional Operations: Conduct deep-dive analyses of unprofitable regions (e.g., Texas) to identify and fix root causes.

-Tools & Technologies

-Python & SQL: Data cleaning, analysis, and manipulation

-Trello: Project management and workflow tracking

-Prezi: Presentation creation

-Tableau: For building the interactive dashboard

-Challenges & Key Learnings

-Understanding the data, creating the ERD diagram, and building the dashboard were the main challenges.

-Key learning: Exploring and mapping data thoroughly before analysis ensures accurate insights and helps uncover hidden patterns.

-Effective visualization is crucial to translate findings into actionable strategies.

-How to View

-Interactive Dashboard (Tableau Public): View Dashboard

-Presentation (Prezi): View Presentation

-GitHub Repository: View Project
+SuperStore Business Performance Analysis
+🎯 **Project Overview**
+This project provides a comprehensive analysis of the Superstore sales data to identify key business trends, customer behaviors, and growth opportunities.
+By analyzing key metrics such as sales, profit, and customer behavior, we've developed actionable insights and strategic recommendations to improve overall business health and profitability.

+📊 **Key Findings & Insights**
+Frequent Shoppers Don't Always Mean High Value: Customers who shop frequently don't always generate high sales.
+There's significant growth potential in targeting these high-frequency, low-value customers.

+High Churn in Technology Products: The technology product category experiences the highest customer churn.
+This suggests potential issues with product quality, pricing, or post-sale support that need to be addressed.

+Varying Regional Performance: While states like California and New York are highly profitable, some regions, like Texas, show significant negative profitability across all product categories.
+These areas require focused improvement efforts.

+📈 Strategic Recommendations
+Based on our analysis, we recommend the following strategies:

+Target Low-Profit Regions and Categories: Implement tailored strategies to boost profitability in underperforming regions and product categories.

+Enhance Technology Customer Experience: Improve the customer journey for technology products to reduce churn.

+Investigate Regional Operations: Conduct a deep-dive analysis of unprofitable regions, particularly Texas, to identify and fix the root causes of negative profitability.

+🛠️ Tools & Technologies
+Python & SQL: For data cleaning, analysis, and manipulation.

+Tableau: To create the interactive dashboard.

+Trello: For project management and workflow tracking.

+Prezi: For creating the project presentation.

+📂 Project Structure
+View Interactive Dashboard: Link to Tableau Public Dashboard

+View Project Presentation: Link to Prezi Presentation

+View Repository: Link to GitHub Repository

+📝 Challenges & Key Learnings
+Data Understanding: A major challenge was understanding the raw data and creating the Entity-Relationship Diagram (ERD) before starting the analysis.

+Effective Visualization: We learned that clear, effective visualization is crucial for translating complex data findings into actionable insights.

+🙋 How to Contribute
+This project is a starting point for deeper analysis.
+Feel free to fork the repository and contribute by:

+Adding new analyses or visualizations.

+Improving the existing code or documentation.

+Fixing bugs or errors.